nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 3 input
 * 17 input/output

 Our Linux kernels provide a simple [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) to access GPIO from.
 Pins 9 - 16, 21 - 25, 30 - 38 and 43 and 44 can be accessed via sysfs as I/Os.
 Pins 39 - 41 are accessible as inputs.
-To see all the other functions C.H.I.P.
-Pro pins can offer check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro).
+To see all the functions C.H.I.P.
+Pro pins offer check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro).

 ![pin out](images/Pro_Pinout.jpg)

 **Buildroot or Debian?**

 Depending on the image that is flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
-If using a **Pro Debian based** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
+If using a **Pro (Debian based)** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
 For example:

-**Pro (Debian)**
+**Pro**

 ```shell
 sudo sh -c 'echo 132 > /sys/class/gpio/export'